Lisa Ajax

+Career

-She also participated at Lilla Melodifestivalen 2012 with the song "Allt som jag har".
-Ajax participated in Melodifestivalen 2016 with the song "My Heart Wants Me Dead", and qualified to the finals at Friends Arena.
+After participating at Lilla Melodifestivalen 2012 with the song "Allt som jag har" and winning Idol 2014, Ajax participated in Melodifestivalen 2016 with the song "My Heart Wants Me Dead", qualifying to the final at Friends Arena.
 She placed seventh in the final.

 On 30 November 2016, the Swedish broadcaster, SVT, revealed the participants of Melodifestivalen 2017.
 Ajax participated with the song "I Don't Give A".
 She qualified to andra chansen from the second semi-final.
 She went to the final on 11 March 2017 where she placed ninth.

 On 27 November 2018, it was revealed that Ajax would participate in Melodifestivalen 2019 with the song "Torn", in the last semi-final.
-She again qualified to andra chansen from the fourth semi-final and finished in ninth place in the final.
+She again qualified to the Second Chance round from the fourth semi-final and went on to the final, where she finished in ninth place.

+In 2021, Ajax released her first Swedish-language solo single, "Jag måste", co-written with and Anton Engdahl, Marcus Holmberg.
+For the single, she changed management and label.

-She participated in Melodifestivalen 2022 with the song ”Tror du att jag bryr mig” with Niello.
+She participated in Melodifestivalen 2022 with the song "Tror du att jag bryr mig" with Niello.
 They performed in Heat 2 on 12 February 2022, finishing in last place and failing to qualify.

-In 2021, Ajax released her first single in Swedish, “Jag måste”, The song is written by Anton Engdahl, Marcus Holmberg and Lisa herself.
-She is under new management and a new label.

-She competes as a celebrity dancer in Let's Dance 2022, which is broadcast by TV4.
+She competed as a celebrity dancer in Let's Dance 2022, broadcast by TV4.

+She participated for a fifth time in Melodifestivalen in 2024, with the song "Awful Liar".
+She performed in Heat 1 and won the second round of voting, qualifying to the final of 9 March 2024.

+Lisa Ajax won the fifth season of Masked Singer Sverige, which was broadcast on TV4.

+Personal life

+Ajax is in a relationship with fellow musician Max "Klockrent" Huss, three years her senior.
+In December 2023, the couple announced they were expecting their first child.